 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+That Regulation

 To what extent was the sustainable investment objective of this financial product met?

 The Fund invested in its entirety in sustainable investments, either in the form of solutions companies (pathway one), or companies with a certain level of achievements through our sustainability score (pathway two).